-Welcome to Calhoun County, Mississippi Genealogy & History Network.
-Our purpose is to provide visitors with free resources for genealogical and / or historical research.
+Welcome to the Calhoun County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 Calhoun County is located in the north-central portion of Mississippi and is named in honor of John C. Calhoun, who was once Vice President of the United States as well as a Senator from South Carolina.
 Calhoun County was formed on March 8, 1852 while Henry S. Foote was Governor of the State.
 It was formed from portions of Chickasaw, Yalobusha, and Lafayette counties.